 The stealing or attempted theft of property and/or services; knowingly possessing or transporting stolen property; or improperly using or converting the property of another for personal use is a violation of the Code and may also be a violation of the law.

-By reference, the University also requires that students comply with any and all laws within the District of Columbia Code that pertain theft.
+By reference, the University also requires that students comply with any and all laws within the State of Minnesota Code that pertain to theft.

 26. UNAUTHORIZED ENTRY, USE, OR TRESPASSING